Mikkel Hyllegaard

-Mikkel Hyllegaard ([ˈhyləˌkɒˀ]; born 16 May 1999) is a Danish professional footballer who plays for SønderjyskE in the Danish 1st Division.
+Mikkel Hyllegaard ([ˈhyləˌkɒˀ]; born 16 May 1999) is a Danish professional footballer who plays for Faroese club 07 Vestur.

 Club career

 Born in Odense, Hyllegaard started his senior career at SfB-Oure FA in the Denmark Series, the fifth tier of the Danish football league system, where he developed into a prolific goalscorer.
 In the 2017–18 season, he scored 23 goals as he led the league in scoring.

 On 28 December 2019, Odense Boldklub (OB) signed Hyllegaard to a three-year contract.
 He made his debut as a 64th-minute substitute against Brøndby IF on 16 January 2020.

 On 2 June 2022 it was confirmed, that Hyllegaard had signed a deal until June 2025 with newly relegated Danish 1st Division team SønderjyskE.
+In December 2023, to get more minutes in the legs, Hyllegaard - together with his teammate, Mads Hansen - joined Middelfart Boldklub on loan until the end of the season.

+However, on February 4, 2025, Sønderjyske confirmed that they had terminated Hyllegaard's contract.
+This was in the wake of Hyllegaard having trained with Faroese club HB Torshavn during January.

+On February 15, 2025 it was confirmed that Hyllegaard moved to Faroese club 07 Vestur.